Prep 30minBake 30minMakes 4-6 serves

 2 teaspoon peanut oil

-3 tablespoon good-quality green curry paste, or to taste (see Baker's Tips)
+3 tablespoons good-quality green curry paste, or to taste (see Baker's Tips)

 125ml (½ cup) good-quality chicken stock